alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

-Now lets first verify that we do not have these vlans configured on our switch.
-Switch to the Switch CLI terminal show vlan
-Run the ansible playbook
-Switch to ansible container terminal and type ansible-playbook -i hosts hk-vlan.yml
-Repeat step 3 and compare the result.
-Repeat step 4.
-What do you notice? do you see all green?
-This the idempotent nature of ansible.
-It will not change anything if there is no change.
-Compare is will cli, if you repeat the command, it will reconfig the switch eventhough it is already configured.

 #### vlan configuration repository
 We created a role to hold all the vlan configuration data.
 Lets modify it to meet the above requirement.